ChrstphrHll/npc_gen/students/Murunay Illfate.md

 ### Description
 - Elf Ranger from Aldercrown Empire
 - 4th year Exploration student in Burk
-- long straight auburn hair that's well kept, Brown eyes, and Brown skin
+- shoulder length straight auburn hair that's wild, Brown eyes, and Brown skin
 - Is Restrained and Immature, and has Affection as their ideal

 ### Organizations